JHart96/bison_examples/examples/convert_gbi.md

 matrices to the long format used by BISON, and a brief demonstration of how the model can be fitted.

+*WARNING: Group-by-individual matrices with large numbers of individuals or observations will generate very large dataframes that may be difficult to work with and fit.
+This is an area for future development we are currently working on.
+In the meantime, aggregated models and/or variational Bayes might be useful (see the paper for discussion of aggregated models and the Stan documentation for discussion of variational Bayes).*

 ``` r
 library(dplyr)
 ```